werner-freytag/SwiftToolbox/README.md

 # SwiftToolbox

-A collection of swift extensions
+A collection of swift extensions.

+Read the docs in the Documentation folder and the unit tests for details.